-If you are interested in being a NCS for our Tuesday ARES / RACES Net, please let John KC2NAS know of your interest and he will get you scheduled.
+If you are interested in being a NCS for our Tuesday ARES / RACES Net, please let Joe KB2TJE know of your interest and he will get you scheduled.
 If you want to practice, just download the script below, follow along with the current NCS and write down a list of check-ins.
-You will be surprized just how easy it really is and it won’t be long before you will be one of the regulars.
+You will be surprised just how easy it really is and it won’t be long before you will be one of the regulars.
 We always need NCS’s and will welcome you with open arms.

 RACES Net Forms: